 If your guests have arrived, and you have not heard from us, please email Ukraine@exeter.gov.uk.

-Guests arriving in this country will need to open a bank account, we have included a list of banks and their requirements/ID to be able to open an account.
+Guests arriving in this country will need to open a bank account.
 Please note that these do vary and also time scales can range from a week to up to 6 weeks for the account to active.

 Guests are encouraged to make an application to the Department of Works and Pension (DWP) on arrival.
 We appreciate that some guests arriving in this area want to find employment and may not want to make a claim.